Stem-O/Career-Paths/README.md

 <p>Video game developers help transform games from a concept to a playable reality. <br>They do this by coding visual elements, programming features, and testing iterations until a game is ready for market.
 If you love video games and enjoy working with computers, a career in video game development can be immensely rewarding.
  </p>

+ ## Skills need for game dev
+ * Unity is a cross-platform game engine that allows you to develop 2D and 3D games.
+Unity is particularly popular for indie and mobile games.
+It’s free for students and for personal use, so you can start creating games (and gaining experience) before you get hired.
+* Unreal Engine, while initially developed for first-person shooters, has grown into a 3D creation platform used for games across a range of platforms.
+Unreal uses C++ as its programming language.
+* C# (pronounced C-sharp) is a programming language frequently used for game development and mobile applications, particularly with the Unity engine.
+* C++ Is a general-purpose programming language often used to develop not only games, but operating systems and applications as well.

 | **Programming Languages to consider learning for game dev** | ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=for-the-badge&logo=c%2B%2B&logoColor=white) ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white) ![Lua](https://img.shields.io/badge/lua-%232C2D72.svg?style=for-the-badge&logo=lua&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)
  :--- | :---

  <hr/>